sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### pt type

-PT type represents an object following [portable text spec](undefined).
+PT type represents an object following [portable text spec](https://github.com/portabletext/portabletext).

 ### global::pt()

-It takes in an object or an array of objects, and returns a PT value.
+This function takes in an object or an array of objects, and returns a PT value.

 global::pt(args, scope):